savantly-net/aloha-importer/README.md

 # Aloha DBF Importer

+A multi-threaded DBF importer with classes that correspond to the Aloha POS table structure.

 ### Docker
 The easiest way to get started, is to use the docker image, or docker compose file included.